-The following is a guest post by Tyler Roberts, co-founder of NOMOS Marketing, based on his presentation on "Expert Tips for Mac-Loving Lawyers."
-We invite you to watch the full webinar and check out our resources list to see why Macs work wonders for lawyers and learn a few tips, tricks, and life hacks.
+The following is a guest post by Tyler Roberts, co-founder of NOMOS Marketing, based on his presentation on "Debunking Referral Marketing & Networking Myths."
+We invite you to watch the full webinar here.

 My academic advisor in college used to tell me that when it comes to networking and referrals, it’s not about what you know, it’s not about who you know, it’s what people know about you.

 I believe this same philosophy applies to law firm marketing (and really any small business).

 You could be the smartest lawyer in your market, or have the largest rolodex of business cards, but in the end, it’s reputation and brand recognition that grow your law firm’s referral engine flywheel.

 As a legal marketing professional, I will be the first to admit that in most cases, a law firm’s best cases will come from referrals.
 Sure, you can set up click funnels, run ads, write blog posts, and do everything that you have been told to do to market your law firm.
 But inevitably, the relationships you cultivate with clients, colleagues, and members of your community are going to be the best driver of business to your firm.
 In fact, that is how our own agency consistently grows quarter over quarter.

 If you neglect marketing at the expense of networking, or vice versa, then you do so at your own peril.
 In this blog post, we’ll be exploring the intersection of marketing, networking, and brand building as well as strategies to build a strong referral pipeline.